3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 Built in the second half of the 19th century, Bahia Palace is arguably the most well-preserved historic monument in Marrakech, and its simple color scheme of white, wood and understated tilework is gorgeous.

-Its many ornaments, lavishly-decorated doors, breathtaking fireplaces, floors and ceilings of the finest wood: every single detail adds up together to achieve something that is truly spectacular.
+With its many ornamental design elements — from its lavishly-decorated doors, breathtaking fireplaces, floors and ceilings of the finest wood — every single detail adds up together to achieve something that is truly spectacular.

 🕌 Tour Suggestion: Bahia & El Badi Palace Tour